psychemedia/sin-eater-resources/resources/HWLCS_howell_cambrian_superstitions.md

-iir^Wl&rnmg^frOm Tiredavith he beheld a great li^ht' Wfi^ he concliided Svas one bf these Cambrian phenomena^ and accordingly wkited to observe its motiotis ; he related that he saw it stand still for about a quarter of an hour, in the rbadtb the church ' of Uiife^chHawdAg, after which it went into the clHlpeh^ and after a while hovered over a spot in
+iir^Wl&rnmg^frOm Tiredavith he beheld a great li^ht' Wfi^ he concliided Svas one bf these Cambrian phenomena^ and accordingly wkited to observe its motiotis; he related that he saw it stand still for about a quarter of an hour, in the rbadtb the church ' of Uiife^chHawdAg, after which it went into the clHlpeh^ and after a while hovered over a spot in